 The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.44 applies to Fortran, as Fortran provides polymorphic variables.

-Upcasts, as described in ISO/IEC TR 24772-1:2019 clause 6.44, are implicit in assignments and parameter passing, which always allow a value of an object of dynamic type to be assigned to a variable declared to be of any of its non-abstract ancestor types.
+Upcasts, as described in ISO/IEC TR 24772-1:2019 clause 6.44, are implicit in assignments and parameter passing, which always allow a value of an object of dynamic type to be assigned to a polymorphic variable declared to be of any of its non-abstract ancestor types.
 Crosscasts or other unsafe casts are not possible in Fortran.

 Downcasts are realized by select type constructs, where a variable selected upon assumes the selected type as its declared type for the extent of the respective block.
 Among matching guard statements, the block following the most specific guard is executed.
 If there is no matching guard statement, no block is executed.

-The vulnerability of not handling the potential error when no guard matches remains.
-See 6.36 Ignored error status and unhandled exceptions [OYB].
-Use of the class default guard statement in the select type statement guarantees that all cases are covered
+The vulnerability of not handling the potential error when no guard statement matches the select type construct remains.
+Use of the class default guard statement in the select type statement guarantees that all cases are covered; however, its use can mask subsequently-added child types for which explicit handling is necessary.

 6.44.2 Avoidance mechanisms for language users

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC TR 24772-1:2019 clause 6.44.5.Ensure that the default case in select type statements is handled.
+Use the avoidance mechanisms of ISO/IEC TR 24772-1:2019 clause 6.44.5;

+Use the class default guard statement to provide code that indicates an error or clearly document why such behaviour is acceptable;

+Avoid using the intrinsic function transfer to perform an unsafe cast.

 6.45 Extra intrinsics [LRM]